 Administering vaccines has evolved beyond injection.
 A nasal spray now helps fight the flu.

 But why can’t we just take a pill?

 “Vaccine molecules, the actual spike protein in the case of the coronavirus vaccine, are relatively large.
 And they have a hard time getting from the inside of your intestine into the lymph nodes where the immune response has to happen,” Jenkins said.

 Another vaccination method being researched right now involves a patch, similar to a bandage.
 Jenkins said the patch has microneedles on it that painlessly press into the skin to administer the vaccine.

 “Certainly animal studies show those kind of microneedles vaccines are effective, they work,” he said.

-Ultimately shots are cost effective and adults have for the most part accepted the brief sting of a shot.MORE NEWS: Why Are Fewer Americans Involved In Organized Religion?
+Ultimately shots are cost effective and adults have for the most part accepted the brief sting of a shot.MORE NEWS: How Are Wild Turkeys Able To Thrive In The Twin Cities?